Hardline EU ministers form 'axis of the willing' against illegal migrants - Journal du Cameroun

 She argues that her country should not go it alone while Europe searches for a common policy.

+The move was sharply criticised by France, touching off a spiralling dispute between the European heavyweights ahead of a crunch EU summit later this month.

-Despite the gulf between them, Seehofer insisted Wednesday that he was committed to striking a compromise with Merkel this week, although what shape it would take appeared completely unknown.
+Despite the gulf between them, Seehofer insisted Wednesday that he aimed to strike a compromise with Merkel this week, although what shape that would take appeared completely unknown.

 – ‘Poison for EU cohesion’ –